 Drop-off hazards are defined as steep or abrupt downward slopes that can be perilous to pedestrians and bicyclists.
 The Engineer should consider shielding any drop-off determined to be a hazard.
-Generally, pedestrians and bicyclists will be adequately protected from a drop-off hazard if a guardrail or barrier has been installed between the path or sidewalk and the drop-off.
-However, circumstances do exist that will ultimately dictate when a railing is needed.
-Railings or fences should be provided for vertical drop-off hazards.
-The horizontal clearance discussed in Section 8.6.5 should be maintained where practical when railings or fences are used for drop-offs along shared-use paths.
-Note that the Pedestrian/Bicycle Railings (Index 850 or 860 Series) and the Pipe Guiderail (Index 870 and 880 Series) have not been crash tested, and shall not be placed within the clear zone.
+Railings or fences should be provided for vertical drop-off hazards or where shielding is required as described in this section.

+The horizontal clearance discussed in Section 8.6.5 should be maintained when railings or fences are used for drop-offs along shared use paths.
+Note that the Pedestrian/Bicycle Picket Railings (Design Standards Index 850 or 860 Series) and the Pipe Guiderail (Index 870 and 880 Series) have not been crash tested, and shall not be placed within the horizontal clearance.